-D.8) Variable Life
+D.9) Variable Life

-- (a) The following prominent statements must appear on the application for variable products as applicable: - (i) The amount or duration of the death benefit may vary under specified conditions. - (ii) Policy values may increase or decrease in accordance with the experience of the separate account.

-- (iii) In the case of a variable endowment policy, the amount of the endowment payable at maturity is not guaranteed but is dependant upon the cash surrender value (subject to any specified minimum guarantees). - (iv) A notice must appear in the application that the following are available upon request: Illustrations of benefits, including death benefits, policy values and cash surrender values.
-Such illustrations shall be in a form and content acceptable to the Superintendent.

-Section 54.10 of Regulation 77.
+- (a) The following prominent statements must appear on the application for variable products as applicable: - (i) The amount or duration of the death benefit may vary under specified conditions. - (ii) Policy values may increase or decrease in accordance with the experience of the separate account. - (iii) In the case of a variable endowment policy, the amount of the endowment payable at maturity is not guaranteed but is dependent upon the cash surrender value (subject to any specified minimum guarantees). - (iv) A notice must appear in the application that the following are available upon request: Illustrations of benefits, including death benefits, policy values and cash surrender values.
+Such illustrations shall be in a form and content acceptable to the superintendent. - Section 54.10 of Regulation 77. - (v) In the case of a private placement variable life policy, a prominent statement that due to the illiquid nature of the investment options, the payment of the death benefit, the cash surrender value, policy loans, partial withdrawals or partial surrenders, as applicable, may be delayed.
+The statement shall advise the applicant to refer to the policy for further details on any delay of payments. - Section 54.10(d) of Regulation 77.